On the maximum principles and the quantitative version of the Hopf lemma for uniformly elliptic integro-differential

 \end{theorem} The proof of the theorem is presented in Section \ref{sec6.3a}.

 A version of the result in the case when $c$ is only assumed to be non-negative and not equal to $0$ a.e. can be stated as follows. \begin{theorem}[Quantitative Hopf lemma I.B] Suppose that function $c$ satisfies A3').
-In addition, assume that the interior ball condition for the domain $D$ is in force.
-Then, there exist a constant $r_0>0$ depending only on $D$, $\la_{\bar D}$ and $M_A+\|c\|_\infty$ (cf \eqref{MA}) and a nondecreasing function $\rho_{c,A,D}:(0,+\infty)\to(0,+\infty)$, depending only on $A,c$ and $D$, such that for $u$ and $\hat x\in \partial D$ as in Theorem \ref{thm:main1a} we have
+In addition, assume that a {bounded} domain $D$ satisfies the interior ball condition.
+Then, there exist a constant $r_0>0$, depending only on $D$, ${\ga_{\bar {\cal O}_D}}$ and $M_A+\|c\|_\infty$ (cf \eqref{MA}), and a nondecreasing function $\rho_{c,A,D}:(0,+\infty)\to(0,+\infty)$ given by formula \eqref{eq.uewo.dism} below and depending only on $A,c$ and $D$ such that for $u$ and $\hat x\in \partial D$ as in Theorem \ref{thm:main1a} we have